Business routes of U.S. Route 31 in Michigan

-There have been seven business routes of US Highway 31 in the state of Michigan, of which four of those routes still exist.
+There have been seven business routes of US Highway 31 in the state of Michigan, of which three of those routes still exist.
 All seven of the business routes are former sections of US Highway 31 (US 31).
 They connect the freeway mainline of US 31 to the various downtowns of cities bypassed by US 31.
-Two of the current business routes, for Hart and Ludington, are business spurs, connecting to US 31 on only one end, while the remaining two for Muskegon and Whitehall–Montague are business loops.
-The three former routes, for Niles, Holland and Pentwater, were a business spur and 2 loops, respectively.
+One of the current business routes, for Ludington, are business spur, connecting to US 31 on only one end, while the remaining two for Muskegon and Whitehall–Montague are business loops.
+The four former routes, for Niles, Holland, Hart and Pentwater, were 2 business spurs and 2 loops, respectively.

 Niles

 Business US Highway 31 (Bus.
 US 31) was a business spur running to the Niles downtown area along a former routing of US 31 from US 31 exit 7 (Walton Road) northeasterly then southeasterly into downtown, ending at Bus.
 US 12 at the corner of Front and Main streets.
 At the time it was decommissioned, Bus.
 US 31 was only designated along the north–south segment between Walton Road and Main Street.

 It was commissioned in 1987 as a loop connecting to US 31 on both ends, running along US 12 to US 33 (11th Street) north into downtown and along Bus.
 US 12.
 Bus.
 US 31 followed Front Street northward back to the mainline US 31 at Walton Road northwest of downtown.
 The business loop was extended along Walton Road in 1992 when the next segment of the US 31 freeway opened in Berrien County.
 The highway was truncated to a spur route in 1998 when M-51 was extended southward.
 The northernmost remaining portion along Walton Road was turned over to the Berrien County Road Commission on October 23, 2007, and the remaining portion was replaced by an extended M-139 in April 2010.